Tymotex/InkMemories/README.md

 ## Usage Notes

-Follow the ['Setup Instructions'](#setup-instructions) to begin running InkMemories.
+Follow the ['Setup Instructions'](#setup-instructions) to begin running Ink Memories.

 - Press the top left button (labeled 'A') to force refresh a new image.
 - Press the bottom left button (labeled 'D') to gracefully shut down the system.